mopidy/mopidy-spotify/README.rst

 v1.0.1 (UNRELEASED)
 -------------------

-- Support searches from Mopidy that are using the ``albumartist`` field type.
+- Support searches from Mopidy that are using the ``albumartist`` field type, added in Mopidy 0.16.

+- Ignore the ``track_no`` field in search queries, added in Mopidy 0.16.

+- Abort Spotify searches immediately if the search query is empty instead of waiting for the 10s timeout before returning an empty search result.

 v1.0.0 (2013-10-08)
 -------------------